JanAlster/sijeme_web/README.md

 * ...

 ## Webpage Sijeme Praha 8 (technological demo)
+This is a "playing around to figure things out" kind of project.
+Might use something else in full version (like Shopify or Jekyll).

 ## Concept
 * ApplicationController is used to handle few static pages.